EQPolar/frontend-nanodegree-mobile-portfolio/README.md

 5. Optimze main.js file.
   - three changes made to the loop that moves the pizzas, comments in the main.js file near line 501
+  - I can get approx 58fps, based on the comments in the forums I believe this is enough.
+I can't see any other major improvements that can be done when scrolling.

 ## To Run this project

 1. Make sure node and gulp are installed locally